vrinda1230/FrostHack2021_BePositive/README.md

 - Clone the repository.
 - Open your favourite editor.
 - Run the following commands.
-- You should have node and npm installed.
+- You should have node installed.

 ```sh
     npm install